Criminal Lawyer, DUI Offences, Family Law, Conveyancing, Wills and Estate Planning, Commercial Law

 In support of this Bill, he also stated - "There is now overwhelming evidence that a blood alcohol concentration [BAC] as low as 0.02 impairs driving skills for novice drivers."

-The Bill was assented to on 24 March, 2004 and commenced on 3 May 2004 and incorporated into the Road Transport (Safety and Traffic Management) ACT 1999.
+The Bill was assented to on 24 March, 2004 and commenced on 3 May 2004.
+It is now incorporated into Section 110 (1) of Road Transport Act 2013 which states:

-Section 9 (1A) states:
+Section 110 (1) states:

 The act also provides a "Defence" to this charge as follows: